Ben Uri Research Unit

 Peter Peri artist

-Peter Peri was born László Weisz in 1899 in Budapest, Austria-Hungary (now Hungary) to a proletarian Jewish family.
+Peter Laszlo Peri (László Weisz) was born into a proletarian Jewish family Budapest, Austria-Hungary (now Hungary) in 1899.
 In 1919–20 he studied architecture in Budapest and Berlin, establishing himself as a constructivist artist.
-In 1933 Peri immigrated to England due to his Communist affiliations, where he began experimenting with mouldless concrete as a sculptural medium, receiving several public commissions, most notably, for the Festival of Britain (1951).
+In 1933 Peri immigrated to England due to his Communist affiliations, where he began experimenting with mouldless concrete as a sculptural medium, receiving public commissions, most notably, for the Festival of Britain (1951).

 Born: 1899 Budapest, Austria-Hungary (now Hungary)